trycourier/courier-android/Docs/PushNotifications.md

 ## 1. Setup a Push Notification Provider

 Select which push notification provider you would like Courier to route push notifications to.
-Choose APNS - Apple Push Notification Service if you are not sure which provider to use.
+Choose (FCM) - Firebase Cloud Messaging if you are not sure which provider to use.

 <table>
     <thead>